Saint Anthony of Padua is the patron saint of lost articles and miracles.

 The only uncertainty is the word which appears to start with an H and comes before Maria, because it is partly obscured in the picture.
 If the above is correct, then the translation is:

 Thank you gentlemen!
-Saint Anthony was good to find this answer for our visitor. :-)
+Saint Anthony was good to find David to answer our visitor's question. :-)

 In 1221 St. Francis held a general chapter at Assisi; when the others dispersed, there lingered behind, unknown and neglected, a poor Portuguese friar, resolved to ask for and to refuse nothing.
 Nine months later.
 Fra Antonio rose under obedience to preach to the religious assembled at Forli, when, as the discourse proceeded, "the Hammer of Heretics," "the Ark of the Testament," "the eldest son of St. Francis," stood revealed in all his sanctity, learning, and eloquence before his rapt and astonished brethren.